 are only for non-European students and are only valid for travel in France.
 This visa allows you to come to France to sit a French higher education admission interview or entrance examination.
-If you are successful in this process you may request a student residence permit at the appropriate prefecture in France; you can do this without having to return to your country of residence upon presentation of your original short-stay visa.
-If you are unsuccessful you must leave France as soon as you know the outcome of your application.
 Please note that short-stay visas for students sitting examinations can only be awarded if the results of the selection process will be known within three months of candidates sitting entrance examinations and admissions interviews.